 Does 21 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Cassidy sponsors bills primarily in these issue areas:

 Some of Cassidy’s most recently sponsored bills include...

-- S. 3195: A bill to amend title XVIII of the Social Security Act to preserve ...
+- S. 787: A bill to amend the Atchafalaya National Heritage Area Act to extend the ...

-From Jan 2015 to Jul 2016, Cassidy missed 6 of 473 roll call votes, which is 1.3%.
-This is on par with the median of 1.7% among the lifetime records of senators currently serving.
-ProPublica has tracked 2 explanations for these missed votes.
+From Jan 2015 to Jun 2021, Cassidy missed 60 of 2,050 roll call votes, which is 2.9%.
+This is worse than the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|